Quantifying culinary diversity across countries.

 16 G

-Traditional Peruvian desserts tend to be quite sweet, often featuring concentrated sweetness through ingredients like manjar blanco (dulce de leche), chancaca (raw sugar cane syrup), and heavy use of condensed milk.
-Many desserts combine European colonial influence, like custards, pastries and meringues with local ingredients like lúcuma, aguaymanto, maracuyá.
-The combination of sweet and starchy sweet potato or squash is common, also the purple corn and rice.
+Traditional Peruvian desserts are quite sweet, featuring concentrated sweetness through manjar blanco (dulce de leche), chancaca (raw sugar cane syrup), and heavy use of condensed milk.
+Many desserts combine European colonial influence, like custards, pastries, and meringues, with local fruits, like lúcumaaguaymanto, and maracuyá.
+The combination of sweet and starchy sweet potato or squash is common, as is the purple corn and rice.

 Read more